edgio-docs/edgio-docs/guides/managed_rule_groups.md

 |Size - URI Path|Verifies that the URI path length is at most 1,024 bytes.|`sizePath`|
 |Size - URI Query Size|Verifies that the URI query string length is at most 2,048 bytes.|`sizeArgs`|

-**Layer0 recommends utilizing this rule group for all WAF use cases.**

 ## Admin Page Protection Rule

 | Rule Name|Description|Log Name|